 Not everyone appreciates the cherry blossom season here in Washington, D.C.
 (I’m looking at you Josh).
-But it’s certainly one of the prettiest times of the year in this area bested maybe only by our fall foliage.
-Sure, peak bloom brings tourists – lots of them – as well as locals who normally don’t venture out of the suburbs.
+But it’s undoubtedly one of the prettiest times of the year in this area bested perhaps only by our fall foliage.
+Sure, peak bloom brings tourists - lots of them - as well as locals who usually don’t venture out of the suburbs.
 But the beauty of the cherry blossoms sure makes up for those minor inconveniences.

-Due to the abnormally warm winter the D.C. area had, the cherry trees began blooming very early.
+Due to the abnormally warm winter the D.C. area had, the cherry trees began blooming unusually early.
 By mid-February the buds and florets were visible.
-And by the end of February some of the varieties of cherry trees had reached peak bloom!
+And by the end of February, some of the varieties of cherry trees had reached peak bloom!
 By early March the National Park Service had even announced that peak bloom would be one of the earliest ever.

 Thankfully though we made it through our cold snap and spring finally arrived.
 While several trees did end up losing their blossoms, the over 3,700 cherry trees lined around the Tidal Basin, and Hains Point allowed for another magnificent peak bloom!
 From the vivid pink flowers of the Okame Cherry trees to the abundance of Yoshino Cherry trees, you can’t miss them.